Yura-create/Team_project/README.md

 We created the website for a vet clinic called PETlya.

-In this project, we've used HTML, CSS(front-end), and Python with the framework Django(for back-end).
+In this project(PETlya dir), we've used HTML, CSS(front-end), and Python with the framework Django(for back-end).
 In our repository, you can see a lot of directories and files, such as:

 PETlya(directory): one of the main directories, which includes .py files for editing the project and supporting its workability.